TMElyralab/MuseTalk/README.md

   </tr>
 </table>

-* For video dubbing, we applied a self-developed tool which can detect the talking person.
+* For video dubbing, we applied a self-developed tool which can identify the talking person.

 ## Some interesting videos!
 <table class="center">